• Home

 Nathan Schwartz of Aussie Green Thumb setting up an Airgarden Aeroponic Garden Kit

 There are two stages to getting to know your Airgarden kit.
 First, you’ll need to get it set up and installed in the right spot, and then you have to maintain it, top it up, and care for your plants.
-After a few goes, the whole process will be second nature.
+After a few goes, the whole process will be second nature and only take 5-10 minutes of maintenance per week.

 When you unbox your Airgarden kit, start by constructing the basics.
 Follow the instructions to install the pump and tubing within the reservoir, and set the piping up through the tower planters.